XKL

-XKL, LLC, is an American company that develops optical transport networking technologies.
-See Optical Transport Network.
+XKL, LLC is an American company that develops optical transport networking technologies.
 Founded in 1991 and based in Redmond, Washington, XKL is led by Cisco Systems co-founder Len Bosack.

 History of XKL

 In its earliest days XKL developed, and in 1995 introduced, the TOAD-1, a compact, modern replacement for PDP-10 systems, mainframe computer systems that had gone out of production.

 Products

-Current Products
+Current products

 Products include transponder, muxponder, mux/demux (multiplexing/demultiplexing) and (optical) amplifier models.

 DarkStar DQT10 Transponder

 Supports 12, 24 or 36 10G channels.

 DarkStar DQT100 Transponder

 Aggregates up to 96 100G channels onto a single pair of fibers.